cypress-io/cypress-documentation/source/guides/tooling/intelligent-code-completion.md

 {% img /img/guides/intellisense-config-defaults.gif "Default values prefill" %}

-## Setup
+## Set up in your Dev Environment

+Intelligent code completion using JSON schemas is supported by default in {% url "Visual Studio Code" https://code.visualstudio.com/ %} and {% url "Visual Studio" https://www.visualstudio.com/ %}.
+All other editors will require extra configuration or plugins for JSON schema support.

-In {% url "VSCode" https://code.visualstudio.com/ %} you can open `Preferences / Settings / User Settings` and add the `json.schemas` property.
+To set up in {% url "Visual Studio Code" https://code.visualstudio.com/ %} you can open `Preferences / Settings / User Settings` and add the `json.schemas` property.

 ```json
 {